Milken Community School: Extracurricular activities

-The FIRST Robotics Competition team, The MilkenKnights, was a finalist at the Los Angeles Regional in 2012 and the Orange County Regional in 2016.
-They have won several awards including two Dean's List Finalist Awards (Nathan Schloss in 2010 and Jared Hasen-Klein in 2017).
+The FIRST Robotics Competition team, the MilkenKnights, was a finalist at the Los Angeles Regional in 2012 and the Orange County Regional in 2016.
+They have won several awards, including two Dean's List Finalist Awards (Nathan Schloss in 2010 and Jared Hasen-Klein in 2017).
 In 2010, the team became one of the first American robotics teams to compete in the Israeli FIRST robotics regional.

 The school has won at least one Pete Conrad Spirit of Innovation Award for every year that the competition has been running.

 Sports

-The track team, after expanding to over 60 team members in 2008, won the league champions for the third consecutive year.
-The Milken basketball team has 10 league championships and one CIF SS Championship.
+The track team, after expanding to over 60 team members in 2008, were the league champions for the third consecutive year.
+The Milken basketball team has 10 league championships and one CIF SS championship.

-In fall 2011, after the previous year held an undefeated season and championship for the Wildcats' flag football team, Milken began to play tackle football in the Heritage League.
+In the fall of 2011, after the previous year held an undefeated season and championship for the Wildcats' flag football team, Milken began to play tackle football in the Heritage League.
 They play their games on Thursday nights instead of the traditional Friday night because the latter is the Jewish Sabbath.